FREQUENTLY ASKED QUESTIONS

 Yes!
 Send us an email to let us know in advance so that we can prepare for your visit.
 Our packing days fill up quickly, so you can sign up as a group through our Eventbrite page as long as there are still slots available.

-If you have a school group that would be interested in learning more about the school to prison pipeline please contact us via the Lib Lib email to learn more about our classroom connections program (to be developed by summer 2017).
+If you have a school group that would be interested in learning more about the school to prison pipeline please contact us via the Lib Lib email to learn more about our classroom connections program.

 All the slots are full for our upcoming packing days, but I've already been to a packing day before and would love to come.
 Is there space for me?

 Unfortunately we cannot accept more volunteers when a packing day is full, even if you've been there before.
 A great way to support us in the meantime is purchase titles from our catalog or donate to our local bookstore partners.

 This is great, but I don't live in Illinois.
 Is there a Liberation Library where I live?